zackees/rclone-api/README.md

 # Quick

-When you instantiate rclone you will either give it the text content of an `rclone.conf` file as a string, or a file path where it can be found.

 In addition to providing easy python use for rclone, this package provides additional features:

   * Resumable multi-part uploads when s3 is the destination.